 Elephant Nose Fish Lifespan

 Nose fish have a life expectancy of 6 to 9 years.
-How long your’s live will depend on how well you take care of them.
+How long your’s life will depend on how well you take care of them.
 Providing the fish with optimal water conditions will enable them to live longer.

 Several hobbyists have been taking care of their elephant fish exceptionally well, and they have managed to live for over ten years.
 However, like humans, otherwise healthy fish can suffer unexpected health complications that can cut their lives short.